How to generate PDFs in React with React to PDF

 npm install

-This sets up a project with React, TypeScript, JSX support (.tsx), and Modern Vite bundler.
+This sets up a project with React, TypeScript, JSX support (.tsx), and the modern Vite bundler.

 Step 2 — Installing React to PDF